json-q/lite-position/README.md

-A lite position like popper.js
+An experimental lite position like popper.js

 # Lite Position